Your membership has expired

 So where do those list prices come from?

-Enforcing the MAP can be tricky, says Utpal Dholakia, a professor of marketing at the Rice University Business School in Houston.
-MAP pricing is legal under the antitrust laws here in the U.S., as long as the price is set unilaterally and isn’t specific to any retailers.
-In many other countries, including the U.K. and those in the European Union, however, the practice is restricted because it can hinder competition.
+Enforcing the MAP can be tricky, says Utpal Dholakia, a professor of marketing at Rice University Business School in Houston.
+MAP pricing is legal under the antitrust laws here in the U.S. as long as the price is set unilaterally and isn’t specific to any retailers.
+In many other countries, including the U.K. and those in the European Union, the practice is restricted because it can hinder competition.

 In the U.S., manufacturers try to enforce compliance with their MAPs, but not all companies have the same pull.
 “Apple has more brand power, so I would guess their MAP policies are far more stringent and something that retailers follow more strictly,” Dholakia says.

 What does that mean for bargain hunters?
-The price might be the same across retailers, Dholakia says, but the details can vary.
+A product’s price might be the same across retailers, Dholakia says, but the details can vary.
 One retailer may provide benefits such as free delivery and installation, free haul-away of the old appliance, an extended warranty, or a maintenance plan.
 That’s where you can look for a deal.

 Shopping Tips

-Here are a few more things to keep in mind:
+Here are a few more things to keep in mind.

 Don’t panic-shop.
 It’s easy to get caught up in the fear of rising prices, but don’t lose your cool and buy things you’ll regret owning later.